skbali/myblog/content/posts/aws/lambda/cludwatch-log-retention-lambda.md

 The file `serverless.yml` contains information about our Lambda function and the IAM role that will be needed by the function.

-Let us take a look at the `serverless.yml` file now.
+Let's take a look at the `serverless.yml` file now.

 ### Provider Section
 - The Cloud Provider and runtime